Master of Education in Curriculum and Instruction

 - William Cox, Jr., Ph.D.

 The Master of Education in Curriculum and Instruction (C&I) is designed to prepare educators to develop and deliver effective instructional opportunities for diverse students in various learning settings including public, private, higher education, and the workplace.
 The purpose of the Christian School concentration is to equip teachers and administrators to prepare their students to live as fully devoted followers of Jesus Christ.
 The focus is on obedient discipleship to Christ for the purpose of building the next generation of Christian young people.
 Major areas of emphasis include restoring parental educational responsibility, promoting bibliocentric curricula, building loving relationships, and forming distinctly Christian character.
 The C&I degree stresses understanding learner characteristics, instructional design, program and student assessment, and the effective integration of technology into instructional programs.
+Successful completion of your degree can also lead to Association of Christian Schools International (ACSI) certification.

 Master's in Curriculum and Instruction